alekseyborisyukvalidas/score/docs/score_tools/itf.rst

 Result
 ~~~~~~
-ITF requires qualification for use in safety-related software development according to ISO 26262.
+ITF requires qualification for use in safety-related software development.

 **Tool Qualification**